North Carolina A&T–South Carolina State football rivalry: Series history

 The North Carolina A&T and South Carolina State have been continuously competing against each other since 1958.
-In the most recent contest, North Carolina A&T defeated the Bulldogs by a score of 30-20 in Aggie Stadium (North Carolina A&T).
-The two schools have played 53 times since their first meeting, with South Carolina State leading the series with a record of 32 wins 22 losses and 2 ties.
+In the most recent contest, North Carolina A&T defeated the Bulldogs by a score of 30–20 in Aggie Stadium (North Carolina A&T).
+The two schools have played 61 times since their first meeting, with South Carolina State leading the series with a record of 35 wins 24 losses and 2 ties.

-In the early years of the series, the match up between North Carolina A&T and South Carolina State was an inter-conference contest; as A&T was a member of the NCAA Division II Central Intercollegiate Athletic Conference (CIAA) and SC State was a member of the Southern Intercollegiate Athletic Conference (SIAC).
+In the early years of the series, the matchup between North Carolina A&T and South Carolina State was an inter-conference contest as A&T was a member of the NCAA Division II Central Intercollegiate Athletic Conference (CIAA) and SC State was a member of the Southern Intercollegiate Athletic Conference (SIAC).
 In 1969, A&T and SCSU; along with five other institutions, formed the MEAC.
 As a result of the newly formed conference, the series between the two schools now had conference implications.
 From 1952 to 1973, A&T dominated the series as the Aggies maintained a 7–0 winning streak. in 1974, under the leadership of head coach Willie E. Jeffries, South Carolina State would earn their first victory of the series.
 That season, the bulldogs would go on to claim the MEAC championship.

 South Carolina State would maintain their dominance for the remainder of the 1970, winning 5 MEAC football titles in the decade.
 In 1976, A&T spoiled South Carolina State's chances at a perfect season.
 In their 1976 meeting, the Aggies handed the Bulldogs their lone defeat with a closely contested 15–14 victory in Greensboro, NC.
 Although suffering a loss to the rival Aggies, South Carolina State would go on to win the MEAC title and be crowned the Black College Football National Champions.
 From 1977 to 1985, the South Carolina State would go on a 9-game winning streak, bringing the series record to a tie in 1982.